xdschoolproject/IMDBSYS/README.md

 ```bash
 streamlit run stock_analysis_app.py
 ```
-This should open the stock analysis page in your browser.
+This will open the stock analysis page in your browser.
 You can close the browser after openning but don't exit the server in the terminal.

 ### 4. Open a new tab in the terminal in vscode and activate the Virtual Environment in the new tab
    Open a new tab in the **terminal** in **vscode**, and navigate to your project folder (in vscode terminal click the "+" button):